paulgovan/ReliaLearnR/inst/paper/paper.md

 The project documentation includes installation instructions for `ReliaLearnR` and the required dependencies, examples of running the programs, and references to previous work used to build the modules.
-The documentation also references more resources for users interest in learning more.
-These resources include `ReliaPlotR` [@ReliaPlotR], an R package for interactive reliability analysis plots, and `ReliaShinR` [@ReliaShiny], a shiny [@shiny] web application for reliability analysis.
+The documentation also references more resources for users interested in learning more.
+These resources include `ReliaPlotR` [@ReliaPlotR], an R package for interactive reliability analysis plots, and `ReliaShiny` [@ReliaShiny], a shiny [@shiny] web application for reliability analysis.

 Contributions are welcome from the community.
 Users can submit pull requests,